 In 1974, the WHO adopted the goal of universal vaccination by 1990 to protect children against six preventable infectious diseases: measles, poliomyelitis, diphtheria, whooping cough, tetanus, and tuberculosis.

-In 1979, smallpox was officially eradicated, after killing an estimated 300–500 million people in the 20th century.
-The eradication of smallpox represents a major milestone in vaccination history.
+In 1979, smallpox was finally eradicated, after killing an estimated 300–500 million people in the 20th century.

-In 1980, the WHO officially declared the world free of smallpox, marking a significant achievement in global health.
+In 1980, the WHO officially declared the world free of smallpox.

 In 2000, the Global Alliance for Vaccines and Immunization was established to strengthen routine vaccinations and introduce new and underused vaccines in countries with a per capita GDP of under US$1,000.

-In 2001, Thimerosal was removed from childhood vaccines in the United States as a precaution, despite evidence supporting its safety and efficacy.
-Thimerosal was used as a preservative to prevent the growth of bacteria and fungi in vials that contain more than one dose of a vaccine.
+In 2001, thimerosal was removed from childhood vaccines in the United States as a precaution, even though evidence supports the safety and efficacy of thimerosal in vaccines.

-In 2003, the SARS outbreak in East Asia resulted in an estimated cost of $54 billion.
+In 2003, the SARS outbreak in East Asia resulted in an economic cost of $54 billion.

-In 2004, 10 of the original 12 co-authors (not including Wakefield) published a retraction of the 1998 article in The Lancet and stated the following: "We wish to make it clear that in this paper no causal link was established between MMR vaccine and autism as the data were insufficient."
+In 2004, 10 of the original 12 co-authors (not including Wakefield) published a retraction of the article and stated the following: "We wish to make it clear that in this paper no causal link was established between MMR vaccine and autism as the data were insufficient."

 By 2006, global health experts concluded that the eradication of polio was only possible if the supply of drinking water and sanitation facilities were improved in slums.